 4.)
 Do I need a pre-certification for outpatient mental health services?

-Do I need a pre-authorization for services from my insurance company?
+Do I need a prior authorization for services from my insurance company?

 Please call the customer service number on your insurance card to inquire if this is needed under your plan.
 If your policy does require a pre-certification or prior authorization and you neglect to get this in advance, your claims may be denied.

 What are “out-of-pocket expenses” and when must they be paid?

 Many plans are subject to meeting a set deductible before covering the cost the services.
 Once the deductible is met, it is common to have a co-pay or co-insurance for each session.
 Co-pays are collected at the time of service.